Druzinhu/Yukie/README.md

 ## License

-• The project license is **[GPL-3.0](https://github.com/Druzinhu/Yukie-Heroku/blob/master/LICENSE)**, that is, you can copy, modify or distribute this project, **since you publish the source code with the same license and with copyright notice**.
+• The project license is **[GPL-3.0](https://github.com/Druzinhu/Yukie-Heroku/blob/master/LICENSE)**, that is, you can copy, modify or distribute this project, **since you publish the source code with the same license and with creator copyright notice**.

 ------